Islandora/documentation/docs/installation/docker-demo.md

 ## Kicking the Tires

 Your new Islandora instance will be available at [https://islandora.traefik.me](https://islandora.traefik.me).
-Don't let the funny url fool you, it's a dummy domain that resolves to `127.0.0.1`.
+Don't let the funny URL fool you, it's a dummy domain that resolves to `127.0.0.1`.

 You can log into Drupal as `admin` using the default password, `password`.